ECHO: Efficient Chest X-ray Report Generation with One-step Block Diffusion: Experiments

 \subsubsection{Evaluation Metrics}

-To provide a comprehensive assessment of the generated chest X-ray reports, we evaluate our model across three complementary dimensions: linguistic quality, clinical fidelity, and structural stability.
-These metrics enable a rigorous comparison between \ours and existing state-of-the-art (SOTA) models while specifically addressing the unique challenges of diffusion-based generation.
+To provide a comprehensive assessment of the generated chest X-ray reports, we evaluate our model across four complementary dimensions: linguistic quality, clinical fidelity, structural stability, and decoding efficiency.
+These metrics enable a rigorous comparison between \ours and existing state-of-the-art (SOTA) models while specifically addressing the unique challenges of diffusion-based generation. \begin{itemize}[topsep=3pt, itemsep=2pt, parsep=0pt] \item \textbf{Linguistic Quality Metrics (LQM).} We use standard natural language generation (NLG) metrics, including ROUGE-L~\cite{lin2004rouge} and CIDEr~\cite{vedantam2015cider}, to measure lexical overlap and fluency between generated and reference reports, enabling direct comparison with prior methods.